 As we reached Grand Park, there were acres of white tents set up with tables manned by political action groups so people could sign up sign up to volunteer or donate to causes.

 Celebrities and politicians in attendance

 I came to the 2018 Women’s March by myself, which made it easier to maneuver the crowd and squeezed my way closer to the front of City Hall where a stage was set up.
 It was still hard to see and hear but I listened to speeches by Scarlett Johannson, Viola Davis, Lupita Nyong’o, Rob Reiner, Allison Janney, Olivia Munn and songs sung by Adina Mendel and Melissa Ethridge.

-I know plenty of decent, smart, and capable Republicans who are as horrified as “bleeding heart” liberals.
-Please do not stand in silence and let our democracy be destroyed.
-Don’t be fooled by the Fake and tabloid news.
-Journalism matters.
+People speaking their minds and journalism matters.
 Preserve the freedom of the press and get the facts from reliable sources.
 Elect more women to government.
 Do what you can to help others and volunteer.

-I realize we may have political differences but that wasn’t what the 2018 Women’s March was about. (contrary to what others, including other women, will tell you) It didn’t focus primarily on women’s rights, even though it was certainly part of it.
-It was more about human rights, kindness, and preserving our great democracy that is being torn apart by ugliness.
+I realize we may have political differences but that wasn’t what the 2018 Women’s March was about.
+In addition to women’s rights, it was also about human rights, compassion, and preserving our rights to speak out and be heard.
 Women are a powerful force.
 We must use our power and empower those who are younger than us to preserve and protect our world and ALL who live in it.